antoine-coulon/effect-introduction/README.md

 - **Tracing & Logging**

 We'll show examples using TypeScript, but this is not only related to JavaScript/TypeScript concern.
-It **concerns every ecosystem, language**.
+It **concerns every ecosystem, language**, for instance Effect was initially heavily inspired by [ZIO](https://zio.dev/), its Scala counterpart, because the same problems apply to Scala.

 Hopefully, you'll realise that Effect is just a **tool that addresses hard problems** that we will always face, regardless the underlying ecosystem/language.

-## Explicitness
+## 1. Explicitness

 The ability of making a program self-describing, allowing to have a clear vision and understanding what outcomes the program can produce without having to run it.